Chancellor’s Teaching Fellows

 The program is open to everyone regardless of background and is offered at all 23 colleges.
 The goal is to have an applicant pool that reflects the richness and diversity of Virginia.
 There are two types of Fellowships available: the Minority Professional Teaching Fellows and the Graduate Student Teaching Fellows.
 For applicants, the two programs are essentially the same.
 The only differences are who is eligible for each program and how we go about recruiting and identifying applicants for the programs.

 Anyone who has earned a master’s degree is eligible to apply for the Minority Professional Teaching Fellows program.
-Individuals who have not yet earned a graduate degree, but are currently enrolled in a graduate degree program can apply for the Graduate Student Teaching Fellows program if have at least 18 hours of coursework in the subject area in which the student will teach.
+Individuals who have not yet earned a graduate degree, but are currently enrolled in a graduate degree program can apply for the Graduate Student Teaching Fellows program if they have at least 18 hours of graduate coursework in the subject area in which the student will teach.
 Fellows in the Graduate Student Teaching program are assigned a mentor until they have earned a master’s degree.

 Diversity Task Force

 Must Read Articles